Operating system migration (Linux)

 No

-Alibaba Cloud Linux 3 uses GCC 10.2, binutils 2.35, and glibc 2.32 as the basic toolchain, and the system's own packages have been made compatible.
-After the operating system migration, we recommend that you recompile and verify your C/C++ programs based on the new basic toolchain to avoid compatibility issues.
+Alibaba Cloud Linux 3 uses GCC 10.2, binutils 2.35, and glibc 2.32.
+Recompile and verify your C/C++ programs with the new toolchain after migration.

 Kernel module compatibility